Robert Woods Player Prop Bets for NFL Week 8 | Los Angeles vs. Houston 10/31/2021

 Season Stats

-- Woods has put together a 423-yard campaign so far (60.4 receiving yards per game) with three touchdowns, reeling in 35 balls on 50 targets.
+- Woods has totaled 423 receiving yards (60.4 per game) and three touchdowns, hauling in 35 balls on 50 targets.

-- So far this season, 20.6% of the 243 passes thrown by his team have gone Woods' way.
+- Woods has been the target of 50 of his team's 243 passing attempts this season, or 20.6% of the target share.

-- Woods has seen the ball thrown his way nine times in the red zone this season, 20.0% of his team's 45 red zone pass attempts.
+- Woods (nine red zone targets) has been the recipient of 20.0% of his team's 45 red zone pass attempts.

-- The Rams have thrown the football in 57.3% of their plays from scrimmage this year while running the ball 42.7% of the time.
-This offensive attack ranks third in the NFL in points scored.
+- The Rams have run 57.3% passing plays and 42.7% rushing plays this season.
+They rank third in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Woods' matchup with the Texans.